Jacques Ferrier

-Jacques Ferrier is an architect and urban planner.
+Jacques Ferrier (born 1959) is an architect and urban planner.

 Biography

 Following his architectural training at the École Nationale Supérieure d’Architecture de Paris-Belleville and the École Centrale de Paris, he created his own architecture firm, Jacques Ferrier Architecture, in Paris in 1993.
 His portfolio of work includes cultural and leisure facilities (such as the France Pavilion for Expo 2010 Shanghai and water park Aqualagon in Villages Nature Paris), showcase buildings (such as the head office of Champagnes Piper & Charles Heidsieck in Reims, the head office of publishers Hachette Livre in Vanves near Paris and the Airbus Delivery Centre in Toulouse), public buildings (notably the Collège de France in Paris, the headquarters of Métropole Rouen Normandie and the French International School of Beijing).

 His projects follow a clear philosophy: creating architecture and cities for a creative and sustainable society.

 In 2010, Jacques Ferrier and Pauline Marchetti, in collaboration with the philosopher Philippe Simay, created Sensual City Studio, a research laboratory devoted to a forward-looking, humanistic and sensitive approach to the city and architecture.

 Jacques Ferrier is the author of a number of works and articles on the subject of architecture.
 His architectural work has been the subject of many publications, especially The Architecture of Jacques Ferrier (Thames&Hudson, London.
 He has been the recipient of a number of prizes and awards in France and abroad, including LEAF and BEX awards in London, Architizer A+Award in New-York, and Highly Commended mention at the WAF 2016 in Berlin.

 In 2016 and 2017, several monographic exhibitions dedicated to his work were organized: ‘Impressionismus at the Architektur Galerie Berlin, ‘Non oppressive Design’ at the DOKK1 in Aarhus, ‘A vision for the Sensual City’ in Manila, Singapore, Jakarta and Kuala Lumpur.

 Jacques Ferrier is qualified to teach in French architectural schools (as “Professeur des Écoles d’Architecture”).
 He has been made both a Chevalier de l’Ordre National du Mérite and a Chevalier des Arts et des Lettres.